FREQUENTLY ASKED QUESTIONS

 - Peptide Synthesizers

-Does MRM proteomics offer a certified lab environment (e.g., ISO, CLIA)?
+Does MRM Proteomics Inc. offer a certified lab environment (e.g., ISO, CLIA)?

 Who are MRM Proteomics' partners?

 - As a technology provider, MRM Proteomics has established its own labs in Victoria and Montreal.
 We continue to adopt the cutting-edge technologies developed by the UVic-Genome BC Proteomics Centre and McGill University’s Jewish General Hospital Proteomics Centre as well as other academic researchers and commercial partners .
 Dr. Christoph Borchers is our Chief Scientific Officer.
-Where required for complex projects, MRM Proteomics has the ability to onboard appropriate technology partners to maximize the value of the results.
+Where required for complex projects, MRM Proteomics has on-board appropriate technology partners to maximize the value of the results.

-- Cambridge Isotope Labs is the exclusive distributor of our kit line.
+- Cambridge Isotope Laboratories is a distributor of our kit line.

-What is the difference between the different types of quality control kits?
+What is the difference between the various types of quality control kits?

 PeptiQuant™ LC-MS Everyday Platform Performance Kits: includes a ready-to-use standard mix that can be quickly re-suspended and injected for routine instrument performance monitoring.
 The Everyday Platform Performance kit makes it easy to recognize retention time drift or changes in instrument performance.